 Grant Subaward funds must not be used for the purposes of lobbying.
 This prohibition applies to both federal and state-funded Grant Subawards.
 Grant Subaward funds, property, and funded positions must not be used for any lobbying activities.
-By signing the Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104 or 2-104c-r), Subrecipients certify adherence with this requirement.
+By signing the Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104), Subrecipients certify adherence with this requirement.
 See Section 4.105 for more information on the description of lobbying activities.